 - User Agent (whether users visit your website)

 - Referrer (how the users got to your website)

 - Ad-click information in the URL (e.g., GCLID / DCLID)

 - Boolean information about the consent state

 - Random number generated on each page load

-Getting started with Google Consent Mode?
+Getting started with Google Consent Mode

-With Cookie Information’s Consent Solution, you get a fully compliant cookie pop-up for your website and the data you need for Google Analytics and Ads for measuring the success of your content marketing and ads campaigns.
+With Cookie Information’s Consent Solution, you get a wholly compliant cookie pop-up for your website and the data you need for Google Analytics and Ads for measuring the success of your content marketing and ads campaigns.

 Do you already have Cookie Information’s Consent Solution, please follow this simple guide and you’re on your way to collecting valuable metrics for Analytics and Ads.